c0der-git/flask-minimal-app/README.md

 CHANGES LOG
 2023-04-05
-* Env. variables load is not working both from .flaskenv and .env
+* Env. variables load is not working both from .flaskenv
 * Views separated to "view" blueprint
 * Templates and Static are not used yet